 - No red light camera alerts

-Uniden has a handful of radar detectors under $200.
-If you want a quality radar detector that can be found for a more reasonable price, this model from Uniden is a great option.
-If you are sick of your other radar detectors popping endless false alerts, this may be the best option.
+Uniden has a handful of radar detectors under 200 bucks.
+If you want a the best quality radar detector that can be found for a more reasonable price, this model from Uniden is a great option.
+If you are sick of your other detectors popping endless false alerts, this may be the best option.

 The cable, which is designed to be concealed with ease can be plugged into your cigarette lighter outlet, but you can also splice the wire into your car’s battery if you suffer from cord fatigue.
 Otherwise, you may wish to leave the more complex installation methods to a mechanic or electrician.